‘American Horror Story’ Season 8 Spoilers: Character Photos & Details Revealed

 American Horror Story will also add some newcomers to the mix this year.
 Actor Kyle Allen will be portraying a character named Timothy Campbell, while Ashley Santos will play a character named Emily.

 Leslie Grossman, who wowed fans during Season 7’s Cult, will step into the role of Coco St. Pierre Vanderbilt, and Adina Porter has been added back to the cast as Dinah Stevens.
-Billie Lourd, who also made a splash on the show last season will play a character named Mallory, and seems to be a maid or servant of sorts judging from her character photo.
+Billie Lourd, who also made a splash on the show last season, will play a character named Mallory, and seems to be a maid or servant of sorts judging from her character photo.

 ????
 ‘American Horror Story: Apocalypse’ drops new pics ahead of Sept.
 12 premiere